 The rationale for excluding tobacco products from trade agreements is strong and simple.
 Trade agreements are intended to promote and expand trade in beneficial products.
 Far from being beneficial, tobacco products are uniquely lethal and highly addictive.
 Used as directed, tobacco products kill 1 in 2 users.

 Tobacco companies and their allies have been using trade and investment agreements to challenge and undermine tobacco control policies.
+In recent years:

-Indonesia sued the United States in the World Trade Organization over a ban on clove cigarettes, which is part of a prohibition on flavored cigarettes that appeal to youth.
+Indonesia sued the United States in the World Trade Organization over a ban on clove cigarettes, which is part of a U.S. prohibition on flavored cigarettes that appeal to youth.

 Philip Morris International sued Uruguay under a bilateral investment treaty over its laws increasing the size of warning label on cigarettes and limiting the number of variations of each brand.
 Uruguay adopted these policies to counter the tobacco industry’s use of the deceptive terms "light," "low tar" and "mild."

-Tobacco is simply not like any other consumer product, and should not be treated as one in trade agreements.
+Tobacco is simply not like any other consumer product, and should not be treated as one in trade and investment agreements.
 What’s at stake is the authority of nations to take actions that literally would save millions of lives.

 FairWarning article: As Nations Try to Snuff Out Smoking, Cigarette Makers Use Trade Treaties to Fire Up Legal Challenges (Nov.
 29, 2012)